cstobey/vclods/README.md

 Conditional | email | stderr goes to email ($OPERATIONS_EMAIL) for alerting Optional | stdout | if you are manually running the script in a terminal Optional | post process script | As defined in $LOG_POST_PROCESS.
 The provided post process script (vclod_pp_log2sql) logs to SQL for relational querying

+## What is the Strategy?
+* Accomidating lazy Database Programmers ;)
+* Prioriting work done over copy paste boilerplate

+## What are the Objections?
+* Unnecessary!!
+I don't need this brain pain!!
+  * Copy and paste is always an option.
+As well as re-debugging
+  * Since you have to run shell anyways, make it do the common, critical tasks so that you dont have to re-implement then every time you add a new language to your tech stack

+* ksh < python3
+  * ok, so use python inside VCLODs.
+Productionization is free
+  * Shell scripting is the universal languge

 ## Pseudocode Examples: Note `.` is shorthand for `|` so VCLODScript names are self descriptive
 * For more examples, look in this repo's test directory.
 Output is compared to `test/expected`